 - Panorama – explicitly political

 - Retrospective & Classics – for the film history.
 On Transmision – on timeless films

 - Generation – for the younger audience

-- Special screenings and Berlinale goes Kiez (translation for kiez is neighborhood
+- Special screenings and Berlinale goes Kiez (neighborhood)

-- A favorite is the Open House, at Audi Berlinale Lounge, with free entry for panels, workshops, yoga classes (!), concerts, Dj sets nights, you name it.
+- Open House, at Audi Berlinale Lounge, with free entry for panels, workshops, yoga classes (!), concerts, Dj sets nights, you name it.

 Attending different movie & documentaries screening, panels or workshop around the city is also a great way to discover Berlin.

 Red carpet venues are Theater at Potsdamer Platz or Berlinale Palast (Marlene-Dietrich Platz 1, 10785 Berlin) and Friedrichstadt-Palast for Berlinale Special.

 Venues for showing again the movies in the official competition and from the other sections are: Haus der Berliner Festspiele, Zoo Palast for Berlinale Series, Cubix & CinemaxX or Kino International.